Fluctuation of the Largest Eigenvalue of a Kernel Matrix with application in Graphon-based Random Graphs: Simulations

-\paragraph{\textbf{Largest Eigenvalue of Kernel Matrix:}} For $U_1,\ldots,U_n$ generated randomly from $\mathrm{Unif}[0,1]$ distribution we consider the asymptotic distribution of largest eigenvalue of the kernel matrices constructed using $W_1$ and $W_2$ as in \eqref{e:defKn}.
+For $U_1,\ldots,U_n$ generated randomly from $\mathrm{Unif}[0,1]$ distribution we consider the asymptotic distribution of largest eigenvalue of the kernel matrices constructed using $W_1$ and $W_2$ as in \eqref{e:defKn}.
 For $W_1$ and $W_2$ we consider $n=1000$ and $n=100$ respectively, and repeat the experiment $500$ times to get repeated samples of the largest eigenvalue and construct histogram of the properly scaled samples (according to Theorem \ref{t:main1}).
 We consider the asymptotic distribution from Theorem \ref{t:main1} and generate $10^5$ samples from it to provide a histogram.
 The comparison between sample distribution and asymptotic distribution is provided in Figure \ref{fig:kernmat}.
-The comprision presented in Figures \ref{fig:sub1} and \ref{fig:sub2} validates the asymptotic distribution presented in Theorem \ref{t:main1}.\\
+The comparison presented in Figures \ref{fig:sub1} and \ref{fig:sub2} validates the asymptotic distribution presented in Theorem \ref{t:main1}.\\